F102M8/data-science-project/report/report.md

 1. removing highly correlated features with others: TOTAL_RATE_SUM
 2. strategies overtaken for selecting features.
+3. evaluation metrics

 The first one was simple.

-Regardless, there was three different approach taken by us for feature selection.
+For the second issue, there were three different approach taken by us for feature selection, which will be addressed at shortly.

+But for the third one, we must specify a section for its importance.

+### Evaluation Metrics

+The evaluation metrics chosen by us were not surprisingly regression-related metrics.
+It means that because the nature of our target feature was continuous, the type of estimators we used should have been regressors.
+Therefore, the metrics we could have used must have been loss functions and their combinations.

+For this project for keeping things simple, the following metrics were chosen to be involved in the training and assessment of our models:

+- $R^2$ score
+- Mean square error

+Also, just for the sake of display, the Mean Absolute Error was used, too.

 ### Feature Selection: Using All Features